 Health plans are required by law and by accrediting organizations to credential providers on a periodic basis.
 Due to these requirements, there are significant efficiencies to be gained by centralizing the process.
 The most significant of which is that it enables providers to complete the application process one time for several health plans.
 In addition, when a provider completes the recredentialing process every few years existing data can be updated, reducing the amount of time that providers spend on administrative work.

-Aperture Credentialing, Inc. is NCQA-certified for the following verification services:
+Aperture Credentialing, LLC is NCQA-certified for the following verification services:

 Education and Training